 We have accomplished quite a bit in two years and will do more only with your support.
 Thanks to you, over 250 animals will be enjoying the holidays with their families in forever homes.
 Please help us continue our efforts to positively impact the serious animal overpopulation crisis here in Moore County and elsewhere.
 The Farley Foundation’s objectives include promoting “no-kill” advocacy; preventing animal cruelty; encouraging animal welfare volunteerism; supporting spay, neuter and pet identification programs; and working with other local animal welfare organizations in achieving similar goals.

 As the days slip by and the holidays draw ever near, please remember The Farley Foundation in your year-end charitable giving.
-To make an online donation, click here or simply mail your check payable to: The Farley Foundation, P.O.
-Box 606, West End NC 27376.
+To make a donation, simply mail your check payable to: The Farley Foundation, P.O.
+Box 606, West End, NC 27376.

 John and Betsy Ficarro, Co-Founders

 Our mission is to reduce and ultimately eliminate the unnecessary killing of homeless adoptable animals in Moore County and elsewhere in North Carolina by rescuing animals from public “kill” facilities; providing superior care at our facility through extensive socialization techniques and programs, thorough behavioral assessment and comprehensive veterinary services; and locating suitable permanent homes primarily through local adoption initiatives.

 We also support the “no kill” shelter philosophy (to learn more, visit www.killnomore.org) and will undertake other animal welfare issues when appropriate, including assisting other local animal welfare organizations.

 Farley Foundation Founders Betsy and John Ficarro present “Strut Your Mutt” creator, Brooke Ohlinger, a commemorative plaque acknowledging her efforts.